Relocating to Spain from the UK

 JodieG

-Hi, I had surgery 5 weeks ago amd trying to come to terms with my stoma.
-My output is high which I'm trying to resolve with the doctors.
-I nad open surgery and a number of complications and ended up in intensive care for 3 weeks.
+Hi, I had surgery 5 weeks ago and am trying to come to terms with my stoma.
+My output is high, which I'm trying to resolve with the doctors.
+I had open surgery and a number of complications and ended up in intensive care for 3 weeks.

-I was due to relocate to Spain with my family for work, the day I was rushed in to hospital.
-We have to go as qe boughy a house and have our visa's etc, however I'm going to stay in the UK for 8 weeks alone for my recovery.
+I was due to relocate to Spain with my family for work, the day I was rushed into the hospital.
+We have to go as we bought a house and have our visas, etc. However, I'm going to stay in the UK for 8 weeks alone for my recovery.

-Does anyone know I register with a stoma nurse in Spain and arrange for my supplies etc once I am there?
+Does anyone know how I register with a stoma nurse in Spain and arrange for my supplies, etc. once I am there?

 Thanks